 Formal Public Comment Periods

-The SJTPO conducts formal 30-day public comment periods prior to the adoption of these three key planning documents: the Regional Transportation Plan (RTP), the Transportation Improvement Program (TIP), and the Unified Planning Work Program (UPWP).
+The SJTPO conducts formal 30-day public comment periods prior to the adoption of these three key planning documents: the Regional Transportation Plan (RTP), the Transportation Improvement Program (TIP), the Unified Planning Work Program (UPWP), the Congestion Management Process (CMP), and the Access for All Transit Plan.
 A formal 45-day public comment period is held for the Public Involvement Plan (PIP).

 Formal comment periods are also held when these documents are significantly changed or amended.
 For instance, for the TIP, a comment period is held when adding or deleting projects, or in the event of a project scope or project schedule change that results in a new conformity analysis.
 Further details on public comment periods are provided in the Public Involvement Plan.